abemassry/wsend/README.md

     chmod +x wsend
     ./wsend file.txt

-Your first file is sent and wsend had been installed.
+Your first file is sent and wsend has been installed.

 ## Features